 Property Limits for Event Properties

 There are technically no limits on the number of Event properties you can send to Mixpanel.
-However, the maximum number of properties you will be able to access in the Mixpanel UI drop-downs is 1500.
-Additionally there is a limit of 2000 properties per event so while you can have different events containing different properties, each event is limited to 2000 properties.
+However, there are limits to the size of each item.
+Additionally, you are only able to view 1500 properties Mixpanel UI drop-downs.
+Additionally, there is a limit of 2000 properties per event so while you can have different events containing different properties, each event is limited to 2000 properties.
 These limits include Mixpanel default properties and Mixpanel special/reserved properties.
-It is important to note that if you find yourself above 1500 total event properties and/or 2000 properties per event, it is likely you will want revisit the naming of your properties as discussed in this article.
+It is important to note that if you find yourself above 1500 total event properties and/or 2000 properties per event, it is likely you will want to revisit the naming of your properties as discussed in this article.

 Keep in mind the number of Properties sent per Event does tie into the amount of data being used by the device sending data to Mixpanel.
 While this may not matter on a browser or on your server, it will impact the data consumption by your app on users’ mobile devices.
 Because of this, we recommend ensuring the Properties you send will never be uncapped and will always have a maximum length to avoid excess data consumption.